Nick Arcade: The Video Zone

-The Video Zone was actually a live-action video game with three levels.
+The Video Zone was a live-action video game with three levels.
 Using a video monitor to see themselves, the contestants would be backstage, climbing ladders, throwing "snowballs", and using a boat in front of a bluescreen attempting to achieve previously explained goals (which was always to obtain three objects) for each level of the game.

 As in a traditional video game, players could be "damaged" by hazards and enemy characters.
-If they lost all of their power (five units, as shown by an on-screen gauge), the screen would fade to grey, and they would have to start the stage over and repeat its objectives until successful (a couple of season 1 episodes had a message that read "Try again.
+If they lost all of their power (five units, as shown by an on-screen gauge), the screen would fade to grey, and they would have to start the stage over and repeat its objectives until successful (in season 1, six episodes had a message that read "Try again.
 Press START to continue.").
 In addition, each level contained a 'power-up' that appeared periodically that, when touched, gave the player an added advantage in that level—destroying all onscreen enemies, freezing enemies for 5 seconds (rendering them harmless), restoring the team's power meter to maximum, etc.

 The team had 60 seconds to clear all three levels.
 Each item touched won the team $50 to split, and each level cleared won a prize of increasing value.
 Successfully beating the Game Wizard in the final level won the grand prize, which was usually a vacation.
-If time ran out before the team completed the game, the losing horns (in the style of an evil laugh) sounded, the screen faded to red, and the words "GAME OVER" appeared on the screen.
+If a level's objective was met in the time limit, the words "Level Completed" appeared on the screen, which moved to the next level.
+If time ran out before the team completed the game, the losing horns sounded in the style of an evil laugh, the screen faded to red, and the words "GAME OVER" appeared on the screen.